 Conversely, when the current bar is lower than the previous bar, the slope is down.
 It signifies that bears are in control and you can go short.

 If prices go one way and MACD-Histogram moves the other way, it resembles that the dominant mass is losing its enthusiasm and the momentum is getting weaker as I have described earlier.

 - Buy when MACD Histogram stops falling and ticks up.
 Place a protective stop below the latest minor low.

 - Sell short when MACD Histogram stops rising and ticks down.
 Place a protective stop above the latest minor high.

 Note: On smaller time frames say hourly or daily the tick-tick of MACD –Histogram is very frequent.
 Right?
 I hope you have noticed that it ticks up and down so often, that, it is not practical to go long and short every time it turns.

 The slope acts well in longer time frame say weekly.
 On weekly charts, it is more meaningful.

 It is always better to use a mix of technical indicators, instead of a single indicator for making better trading decisions.
+To analye your trade, you should go for a best trading app that can give you proper analytics for tracking.
 Some of the concepts mentioned in this article are the results of my speculation based on the theories of Dr Alexander Elder and John J. Murphy.
 I hope you got some clarity on “MACD Histogram”.